Greece Moments Greece Moments

 Agios Nikolaos Agrilidi Astypalea

 100 years ago, the eastern part of Astypalea was still well inhabited.
-Many old farming villages such as Agios Ioannis Agrilidi below the mountain Kastellanos (great viewpoint!) have been abandoned in recent decades.
-A detour to the ghost village with the beautiful Agios Nikolaos church and the nearby old brick factory on the picturesque bay of Agrilidi is worthwhile.
+Many old farming villages such as Agios Ioannis Agrilidi below the mountain Kastellanos (a great viewpoint!) have been abandoned in recent decades.
+A detour to the ghost village with the beautiful Agios Nikolaos church and the nearby old brick factory on the picturesque bay of Agrilidi is well worth it.

 Astypalea Agrilidi alte Ziegelfabrik